Sonamkandari/Data_warehouse_project/README.md

 All primary keys in dimension tables must use the suffix _key.

-<table_name>_key
+- <table_name>_key

-<table_name>: Name of the table or entity the key belongs to.
+  - <table_name>: Refers to the name of the table or entity the key belongs to.
-_key: A suffix indicating that this column is a surrogate key.
+  - _key: A suffix indicating that this column is a surrogate key.

   Example: customer_key → Surrogate key in the dim_customers table.